The Best Telescope For Beginners

 The Dobsonian Reflector

-I remember when I searched the internet for the “best telescope for beginners” back in 2010.
+I remember searching the internet for the “best telescope for beginners” in 2010.
 There was a sea of information and technical specifications, most of which went right over my head.
-Luckily, I ended up making an excellent choice and had I not bought that 4.5″ Dobsonian to start, who knows if I would have developed the passion for astronomy I have today.
+Luckily, I ended up making an excellent choice.
+Had I not bought that 4.5″ Dobsonian to start, who knows if I would have developed the passion for astronomy I have today?

 Start with Visual Astronomy